neuefische/web-exercises/sessions/js-objects-and-arrays/arrays/README.md

 # Arrays

-In the exercises it is necessary to adjust a variable or call a method.
-The variable is either to be assigned to a value from an array, is itself an array and is to be adjusted according to the specifications, or a method is to be called on the array.
-At the end perform tests to see if the tasks have been solved correctly.
+In this exercise, you will encounter the following tasks:

+- assign a variable to a value of an array,
+- the variable itself is an array and you need to adjust it,
+- call a method on a given array.

+If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.

 The exact task can be found in the respective exercises.

-Please go to the index.js file to start the exercises.
+Please switch to the index.js file to start the exercises.
+You will find the exact tasks there.